Introduction

 History

 National Taiwan University traces its origin to the Taihoku (Taipei) Imperial University established in 1928 by the Japanese.
 After Taiwan was restored to the Chinese in 1945, the Division of Arts and Political Science of the University was divided into the College of Liberal Arts and the College of Law.
-In 1947, the Department of Foreign Literature was inaugurated as one of the departments of the College of Liberal Arts and renamed as the Department of Foreign Languages and Literature in 1955.
-The Graduate Institute of Foreign Languages and Literatures was established in 1966, and the PhD program was subsequently added to the Graduate Institute in 1970.
-From 1976, the Language Laboratory of the Department was reorganized as the Audio-visual Center of the College of Liberal Arts to provide audio-visual teaching aids for a variety of courses and subjects.
-The faculty members of the Department are to take charge of utilizing the Center’s facilities to acquaint students of this University with English oral-aural ability and also with other foreign languages.
+In 1947, the Department of Foreign Literature was officially established.
+In 1955, it was renamed the Department of Foreign Languages and Literatures.
+A master’s program at the Graduate Institute of Foreign Languages and Literatures was established in 1966, followed by the founding of an evening division of the department in 1967.
+In 1970, a doctoral program was added to the graduate institute.
+The Department Chair has always concurrently served as the Director of graduate institute, in order to integrate and effectively utilize the faculty and resources of both the department and the institute.

-For the past forty years, the Department has been proud to contribute to Taiwan’s education and culture by graduating many distinguished scholars, writers, and cultural workers.
-The Department not only plays a significant role in introducing Western literature, philosophy and thought into Taiwan’s society but is renowned for offering students solid foreign language programs.
+For the past century, the Department has proudly contributed to Taiwan’s education and culture by graduating numerous distinguished scholars, writers, and cultural workers.
+It has played a significant role in introducing Western literature, philosophy, and thought to Taiwanese society and is renowned for providing students with strong programs in foreign languages and cultural studies.

 Educational Objectives